mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

-Absolutely!
-Here's the revised README to include a Ruby version:

----

 # NordVPN WireGuard Configuration Generator & Proxy Servers Fetcher

 Welcome to the NordVPN WireGuard Configuration Generator & Proxy Servers Fetcher tool!
 This tool simplifies the setup of optimized WireGuard configuration files for NordVPN servers and provides a way to fetch proxy servers from the NordVPN API.
 We offer versions of the tool in Python, Go, Rust, Node.js, Ruby, and a web version for added convenience.